chambaz/responsive-comments/README.md

 	<div data-responsive-comment-media="(min-width: 769px)">...</div>

-The `[data-responsive-comment-media]` containers should contain one commented out segment of markup as well as any other HTML they require.
+The `[data-responsive-comment-media]` containers should contain one commented-out segment of markup as well as any other HTML they require.

 	<div data-responsive-comment-media="(min-width: 769px)">
 		<-- <div><p>Any content can go in here</p></div> -->